NathanLaan/structura/structura-lib/README.md

 - [ ] Consolidate draw functions, such as `draw_border()`.
 - [ ] Resizeable containers that change size with the window size and automatically resize child components.
 - [ ] Add "parent" field to Containers.
 Resizeable containers can listen for parent container resizing.
+- [ ] Add font field to TextArea.
+- [ ] Modify TextArea to make scrollbars clickable and draggable.